mikezano/zano-press/lessons/you-better-be-absolutely-sure.md

 ---
 title: You better be absolutely sure
 description: Placing things on the right spot of the page is hard!
 date: 19.03.05
-tag: "#lesson"
+tag: '#lessons'
 ---

 # {{$page.frontmatter.title}}

 <Badge :text="$page.frontmatter.date" />
 <Badge :text="$page.frontmatter.tag" />